-State lawmakers and economic-development managers are always looking for opportunities to improve the regulatory climate for businesses.
+State lawmakers and economic development managers are always looking for opportunities to improve the regulatory climate for businesses.
 But too often, proposed solutions set up a false choice between growing the economy and adequately protecting public health, the environment, and consumers.
-The result is an unproductive debate between eliminating as many rules as possible or preserving each one at all costs without regard for changing circumstances.
+The result is an unproductive debate between eliminating as many rules as possible and preserving each one at all costs.

-Advocates for less regulation sometimes ignore the many important reasons that rules are put in place.
-Regulatory systems that function efficiently, with strong management oversight, help to minimize negative impacts while providing fair “rules of the game,” giving businesses less to fear from competitors who might exploit dysfunctional regulatory systems to cut their costs unfairly.
+Advocates for less regulation sometimes ignore the important reasons that rules are put in place.
+Efficient regulatory systems with strong management oversight help to minimize negative impacts while providing fair “rules of the game,” giving businesses less to fear from competitors who might exploit dysfunctional regulatory systems to cut their costs unfairly.

 But governments can undermine opportunities for investment and job creation when businesses are forced to spend too much time or money navigating inefficient or unnecessary regulatory processes, or when new projects are delayed or canceled because companies don’t understand how to comply with the rules—or can’t afford to.